Dispatch Headquarters

 The nerve center of BugsVille emergency and municipal services

-When a citizen files a service call, it appears in the CAD system for the appropriate department.
+When a citizen files a service call, it appears in the CAD system for the tagged departments.
+Calls can involve multiple departments — for example, a traffic accident might tag BPD, DOT, and BFD simultaneously so all three can see and respond.
 Dispatchers and responders can view active calls on a live operations map, assign themselves, communicate via a Discord-synced chat thread, and track call status through resolution.

 Filing a Service Call